Parallel Unlearning in Inherited Model Networks: General Label Unlearning Analysis

-\subsubsection{General Label Unlearning Analysis}
+\section{General Label Unlearning Analysis}

-Table~\ref{table:fedrated_cifar100} to Table~\ref{table:distributed_unlearn_tinyimage} show that, on CIFAR-100, federated unlearning and incremental unlearning demonstrate good performance.
-Similarly, on TinyImageNet, transfer unlearning and distributed data-parallel unlearning exhibit excellent performance.
-Re-training on TinyImageNet takes a significantly longer time than CIFAR-100.
-In comparison, our proposed FIUn maintains high unlearning accuracy while keeping the unlearning time extremely short.
+Table~\ref{table:fedrated_cifar100} to Table~\ref{table:distributed_unlearn_tinyimage} show that, on CIFAR100, FIUn achieves strong performance under federated unlearning and incremental unlearning frameworks.
+Similarly, on TinyImageNet, FIUn exhibits excellent performance under transfer unlearning and distributed data-parallel unlearning.
+Re-training on TinyImageNet takes a significantly longer time than CIFAR100.
+In comparison, FIUn maintains a high unlearning accuracy while keeping the unlearning time extremely short.

-\subsubsection{Merged Label Unlearning Analysis}
+\section{Merged Label Unlearning Analysis}

-Tables~\ref{table:fedrated_cifar100_multi} and~\ref{table:DISTRI_tinyimage_multi} show that, on CIFAR100, federated unlearning shows good performance on multi-label distributions.
-On TinyImageNet, distributed data-parallel unlearning demonstrates excellent performance on multi-label distributions.
+Tables~\ref{table:fedrated_cifar100_multi} to~\ref{table:DISTRI_tinyimage_multi} show that, in the federated unlearning setting on CIFAR100, our method achieves good performance on multi-label distributions.
+On TinyImageNet, under the distributed data-parallel unlearning setting, it demonstrates excellent performance on multi-label distributions.
 For multiple label distributions, our proposed MFIM function accelerates the unlearning speed of inherited models while maintaining high unlearning accuracy.